mauricemach/coffeekup/README.md

 ## Knowing more

+You can find the complete reference at `/docs/reference.md`.

-Check out Mark Hahn's excellent [A Beginners's Introduction to CoffeeKup](https://github.com/mark-hahn/coffeekup-intro).
+There's also Mark Hahn's excellent [A Beginners's Introduction to CoffeeKup](https://github.com/mark-hahn/coffeekup-intro).
 It's a work in progress, but already a great introduction on how CoffeeKup operates.

 ## Compatibility